manu-07-ela/LAPR2_ISEP/docs/SprintB/US07/US_07CreateNewEmployee.md

     * a phone number,
     * an email,
     * a SOC code,
-    * the doctor index number
+    * the doctor index number,

-* Selected data:
-    * organization role
+    * the organization role

 * Automatically generated data:
   * employee id